GabeNW/WOL_Arduino_FireBase/README.md

 MACAddress: Self-explanatory.

 Just open the .ino file, find the variables and change it.
-Once uploaded to your ESP32, just access your database and change the "activate" (or whatever name you use it) string to "1", and the magic package is sent.
+Once uploaded to your ESP32, just access your database and change the "activate" (or whatever name you use it) variable to "1", and the magic package is sent.

 Notes:
 Keep in mind you have to keep your PC connected to a power source and have it turned on at least once, otherwise the magic packet won't work.
-OBS: I used a string because I wanted to use AppInventor to access my database with my Phone, and the program don't let me use an int.